 The demyelinating disease usually leads to muscle weakness and stiffness, loss of vision, sensation, and coordination, pain, and altered bowel and bladder function.
 A more comprehensive list of the symptoms and signs consistent with demyelinating diseases is given below.

 Motor: Gait disturbance, weakness in the limbs/trunk, spasticity, difficulty with balance, hyperreflexia.

-Visual: Diplopia (double vision), blurred vision, loss of vision and oscillopsia (oscillation of objects in the visual field).
+Visual: Diplopia (double vision), blurred vision, loss of vision, and oscillopsia (oscillation of objects in the visual field).

 Cerebellar: Ataxia (poor coordination and balance), tremor, incoordination.

-Genitourinary: Constipation, impotence, frequently occurring urinary tract infection, incontinence, urinary urgency/retention/frequency, anorgasmia and dyspareunia (pain during sex).
+Genitourinary: Constipation, impotence, frequently occurring urinary tract infection, incontinence, urinary urgency/retention/frequency, anorgasmia, and dyspareunia (pain during sex).

-Neuropsychiatric: Anxiety, depression, irritability, impaired attention, concentration and memory.
+Neuropsychiatric: Anxiety, depression, irritability, impaired attention, concentration, and memory.

-Factors that are thought to increase the risk of demyelinating disease include infection, autoimmune disorder, genetic predisposition and exposure to toxins.
+Factors that are thought to increase the risk of demyelinating disease include infection, an autoimmune disorder, genetic predisposition, and exposure to toxins.
 Research has also shown that exposure to weed killers and insecticides containing organophosphates can cause demyelination.
 In addition, neuroleptic agents used in the treatment of psychosis have been shown to cause demyelination.

-There is no cure for demyelinating diseases or to prevent their progression, but early treatment can help to minimize the effects of attacks, manage symptoms and modify disease course.
+There is no cure for demyelinating diseases or to prevent their progression, but early treatment can help to minimize the effects of attacks, manage symptoms and modify the disease course.
 Depending on the specific disorders a range of therapies are available and may include drugs that can reduce the frequency of new lesions forming.
-Approaches to managing symptoms include muscle relaxants, physiotherapy and drugs to alleviate fatigue and pain.
+Approaches to managing symptoms include muscle relaxants, physiotherapy, and drugs to alleviate fatigue and pain.